fiorix/go-daemon/README.md

 **god** can handle it without forwarding the signal and making the program immune to hangups using the *--nohup* command line option.

-The command line look like this:

-	god --nohup --logfile foo.log --pidfile foo.pid --user nobody --group nobody --rundir /opt/foo -- ./my-daemon --my-daemon-opts

 Go daemon is inspired by [twistd](http://twistedmatrix.com/documents/current/core/howto/basics.html#auto1), but primarily for running servers written in the
-[Go Programming Language](http://golang.org) that don't care about daemonizing.
+[Go Programming Language](http://golang.org) that don't (or just can't) care about daemonizing.
 It can also be used for running php, python and any other type of long lived programs that need to be daemonized.

+A typical command line look like this:

+	god --nohup --logfile foo.log --pidfile foo.pid --user nobody --group nobody --rundir /opt/foo -- ./foobar --foobar-opts

 ## Why?

-Like if there's not enough options out there: upstart, systemd, launchd, daemontools, supervisord, etc... and the list goes on.
+Like if there's not enough options out there: upstart, systemd, launchd, daemontools, supervisord, runit, you name it.
+There's also utilities like apache's logger, etc.

-Go daemon aims at the very minimum for daemonizing while supporting other subsystems like logrotate.
-All others mentioned above require configuration files and some times a complex installation.
-But **god** mix well with them, for example upstart.
+Go daemon aims at being as simple as possible to deploy and use, with practically no dependencies (besides libc and libpthread).
+It is the very minimum required for daemonizing programs while mixing well with other subsystems like upstart and logrotate.
+All other utilities mentioned above require configuration files and some times a complex installation with too many dependencies.

+It's ideal to use in docker images because it requires nothing and only takes about 15k of disk space.

 ## Building